Privacy, copyright and disclaimer

 The Privacy Act 1988 (Privacy Act) protects personal information of individuals and requires the CGC to comply with the Australian Privacy Principles (APPs) in Schedule 1 to that Act.

-The APPs set out standards, rights and obligations around personal information.
 ‘Personal information’ is information or an opinion about an identified individual, or an individual who is reasonably identifiable, whether the information or opinion is true or not.

 How we collect personal information